da2ce7/bencode2json/README.md

 ## Credits

-THis implementation is basically a port to Rust from <https://gist.github.com/camilleoudot/840929699392b3d25afbec25d850c94a> with some changes like:
+This implementation is basically a port to Rust from <https://gist.github.com/camilleoudot/840929699392b3d25afbec25d850c94a> with some changes like:

 - It does not use magic numbers (explicit enum for states).
 - It prints non UTF-8 string in hexadecimal.